 - Allow all employees to share in the company’s success through profit sharing.

 When I mention these alternatives, I’m sometimes met with even more resistance.
-One reader posed the rhetorical question on my post, “So all Certified Scrum Masters earn the same amount?”
+One reader posed the rhetorical question on my post, “So all people earn the same amount?”

 People—and their jobs—evolve over time.
 A Scrum Master, for example, may start off coaching a team on the basics of Scrum, and over time, take a bigger role working on systemic issues that hinder the team.
 Or they may develop exceptional coaching skills.
 If someone is truly performing above others within the same job it may be time to promote them or reclassify their job so that it’s at a higher pay level.

 How do we know who to promote or fire?